rust-random/book/src/guide-dist.md

 without pattern, where each value or range of values is equally likely.
 This is known as *uniform*.

-Rand actually has several variants of this, repesenting different ranges:
+Rand actually has several variants of this, representing different ranges:

 -   [`Standard`] requires no parameters and samples values uniformly according to the type. [`Rng::gen`] provides a short-cut to this distribution.